theborakompanioni/bitcoin-spring-boot-starter/readme.md

 #### spring-testcontainer-electrum-daemon-starter
 A fast any easy way to start one or multiple electrum-daemon Daemons within docker containers programmatically within your application.
+It can be used in combination with `spring-testcontainer-electrumx-starter`!
-Please note, that **this module is intended to be used in regtest mode** and currently only works in combination with `spring-testcontainer-electrumx-starter`.
+Please note, that **this module is intended to be used in regtest mode**.

 ### spring-bitcoin-fee
 A generalized and extensible interface of multiple Bitcoin Fee Recommendation APIs.